quinnuk/AtmosTrackSplitter/README.md

 ## Features

-- 🔍 **Auto-detects the right playlist** — scans every `.mpls` playlist and scores each one (Atmos track present, chapter count, video track, duration) rather than just grabbing the first Atmos match, and explains its reasoning so you can sanity-check or override the pick.
+- 🔍 **Auto-detects the right playlist** — scans every `.mpls` playlist and scores each one (Atmos track present, chapter count, video track, duration) rather than just grabbing the first Atmos match, and explains its reasoning so you can sanity-check the pick.
+The playlist dropdown itself only appears when there are genuinely two or more plausible candidates to choose between; for the common case of one clear Atmos playlist it's picked automatically and the reasoning is shown inline instead.
 Near-identical playlists (alternate angles, region variants) are automatically flagged as likely duplicates instead of shown as separate top candidates.
-- 📝 **Four ways to name tracks** — paste a plain list and click Fill; import a tracklist file (`.txt`, `.nfo`, `.cue`, or a saved `.tracklist.json`); pull in whatever chapter names are already embedded in the disc; or look the album up on **MusicBrainz** and match its tracklist to your chapters automatically.
+- 📝 **Four ways to name tracks** — paste a plain list and it fills the chapter table automatically as you type or paste; import a tracklist file (`.txt`, `.nfo`, `.cue`, or a saved `.tracklist.json`); pull in whatever chapter names are already embedded in the disc; or look the album up on **MusicBrainz** and match its tracklist to your chapters automatically.
 Every method shows a review screen before anything is applied — matched chapters pre-checked, mismatches flagged, nothing silently overwritten.
 - 📂 **Finds sidecar tracklists for you** — if a `.txt`/`.nfo`/`.cue` tracklist is already sitting in the disc rip folder, the app tells you so you don't have to go looking.
 - ⏸️ **Resumable, cancel-safe jobs** — extraction progress is checkpointed to a manifest, so a crash, a cancel, or a closed app mid-job doesn't mean starting over; relaunching against the same output folder offers to resume exactly where it left off.
 - 📋 **Per-job extraction log** — every run writes an `extraction.log` you can open with one click, showing exactly what each external tool was told to do — the single most useful thing to attach to a bug report.